adiXcodr/mcctezu_backend/README.md

 2. With LIVE Heroku Server, eg: https://mcctezu-backend.herokuapp.com/run-model/add_members
 3. Test the API with POSTMAN.

+Example for FETCH NOTIFICATIONS :

+* Set the URL TO `https://mcctezu-backend.herokuapp.com/run-model/get_members` to get all the members.
+* Set the URL TO `https://mcctezu-backend.herokuapp.com/run-model/get_members/<_id>` to get a member for an ID.

 Example Input for add_members and edit members (ALL FIELDS MUST BE SENT):

 ```json